 UGI Encourages Residents to Prepare for Potential Power Outages

-Weather forecasts for this evening and for later in the week indicate the probability of gusty winds and severe thunderstorms that could impact UGI Electric customers.
-Strong winds and thunderstorms can result in downed power lines and potential electric power outages.
+Weather forecasts indicate the probability of gusty winds and rain that could impact UGI Electric customers starting Thursday evening and continuing into Friday.
+Strong winds can result in downed power lines and potential electric power outages.

 UGI has mobilized its Storm Response Team and is prepared to respond to storm-related service outages.